KalikaDakshini/quote-generator-001/README.md

-# Quote Generator Web App
+# Quote Generator

-## Overview
-This is a simple web application that generates a random inspirational quote each time the user clicks the 'New Quote' button.
-The app is designed to be lightweight and easy to use.
+This is a simple quote generator application that displays random quotes and announces changes via an ARIA live region.
+It also remembers the last displayed quote using localStorage.

 ## Files

-- `index.html`: The main HTML file that contains the structure of the web app.
+- **index.html**: The main HTML file that structures the application.
-- `script.js`: The JavaScript file that handles the logic for generating and displaying quotes.
+- **script.js**: The JavaScript file that handles the quote generation, localStorage management, and ARIA live region updates.
-- `quotes.txt`: A text file containing a list of inspirational quotes.
+- **main.py**: A placeholder Python file (not used in this app but included for structure).
-- `LICENSE`: The MIT License for the project.
+- **LICENSE**: The MIT License for the project.

-## Setup
-1. Clone the repository or download the files.
-2. Open `index.html` in a web browser.
-3. Click the 'New Quote' button to display a random quote.

-## Usage
+## Features

-- Click the 'New Quote' button to get a new inspirational quote without reloading the page.
+- Displays a random quote from a predefined list.
+- Announces quote changes using an ARIA live region for accessibility.
+- Shows the total number of quotes available.
+- Remembers the last displayed quote using localStorage, restoring it on page reload.